davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

-It's interesting that we have two different problems, both with completely different single-threaded solutions, which could nonetheless be multithreaded and then distributed the same way.
-Maybe there's some way we could factor out the multithreaded / distributed part from both algorithms ...
+It's interesting that we have two different problems, both with completely different single-threaded solutions, which could nonetheless be multithreaded and then distributed using the exact same approaches.
+In fact, there is an opportunity for refactoring here: we can isolate the code that does the multithreaded / distributed parts of these solutions by introducing a new abstraction, which I'll call a *write-once variable*.

-## Refactoring With Write-Once Variables
+## Write-Once Variables

 Say we have a primitive I'll call a **write-once variable**.
 The interface looks something like this::